 Are you visiting Paris for the first time and looking for useful Paris Travel Tips?
 I am happy for you!
-The French capital is a beautiful city, and easily one of my favorite in the world.
-This is the most popular tourist destinations in France, attracting massive crowds of tourists every year.
+The French capital is a beautiful city and easily one of my favorite in the world.
+It is also one of the most popular tourist destinations in France, attracting massive crowds of tourists every year.

 But this should not put you off from visiting!
 Just make sure to prepare for your visit, go with at least some background knowledge of what to expect, and I am sure you will fall in love with it.